-A person may be a riparian land owner if they own property or land adjacent to a river, stream, ditch or underground piped watercourse.
-If you are a riparian land owner you hold a number of responsibilities as well as rights in relation to the watercourse, all of which are explained in the Environment Agency guide ‘ Living on the Edge ’.
+You may be a riparian land owner if you own a property or land adjoining, adjacent or with a watercourse.
+This could include a river, stream, ditch or underground piped watercourse.
+If you are a riparian land owner you have certain rights and responsibilities for that watercourse, all of which are explained in the Environment Agency guide ‘ Living on the Edge ’

-- If you are a riparian land owner and are proposing to carry out works to the watercourse, you should first check with council whether you require Ordinary Watercourse Consent prior to any works starting.
+If you are a riparian land owner and are proposing to carry out works to the watercourse, you should first check with council whether you require Ordinary Watercourse Consent prior to any works starting.

 To reduce the risk of flooding Southampton City Council encourages riparian land owners to work towards an effective watercourse system through a process of co-operation, liaison, advice and assistance wherever possible.
 However, under the Land Drainage Act 1991, and Flood and Water Management Act 2010, all Councils have the powers to serve notice on riparian owners, for the removal of any obstruction or blockage to an ordinary watercourse.
 Should the riparian owner fail to do so, the Council, as a Lead Local Flood Authority has powers to undertake the work themselves and recharge all associated costs to the riparian owner.
 The Council will try to resolve problems through discussion with the owners in the first instance and enforcement of legislation will only be used as the last resort.